snicholspa/tips_tricks_howtos/autonomous_database/vector_search/vector_search.md

     </copy>
     ```

-6. Create Function for use in SQL Developer (SQLPLUS) Client
+6. Create Function for use in the APEX Application

     ```
     <copy>